microcks/microcks.github.io/using/admin.md

 			<h2 class="arvo">Exporting a repository</h2>

 			<p>
 			As stated by the name, this feature allows you to simply export to a JSON file a part or a whole Microcks repository.
-By repository we mean, all your mrico-services definitions, their operations and request / response samples.
+By repository we mean, all your micro-services definitions, their operations and request / response samples.
 Import jobs or tests are not exportable.
 Exporting and then re-importing repository allows you for example, to quickly set-up a new environment with potentially different response times settings (see below) for dedicated usage such as performance validation or user-acceptance tests.
 			</p>
 		</section>